jnertl/middlewaresw/feature_requirements.md

 ## Features

 ### [REQ001] C++ Application
-- The application must use CMake for build configuration.
+- The application must use CMake version 3.10 or newer for build configuration.
 - The codebase must compile and run with C++17 standard or later.
 Compilation must succeed with `-std=c++17` or higher.

 ### [REQ002] TCP Socket Server Interface